pulumi/pulumi-hugo/themes/default/content/blog/pulumi-watch-mode-with-rust/index.md

 a solution for our build issues and missing feature.

-To close this feature gap for one of our most important platforms, Pulumi v3.39.0 includes a binary built with Rust to implement file-watching. “pulumi watch” works as it always has.
+To close this feature gap for one of our most important platforms, Pulumi v3.39.0 includes a binary built with Rust to implement file-watching. `pulumi watch` works as it always has.
 And as the first component to use the Rust language, it validated Pulumi's approach to engineering of using the best languages and tools available.